Rutlish School: School buildings

 In the 1970s, part of the roof-space housed the 4 mm scale model railway layout.
 To the southeast aspect of the buildings was the Croquet Lawn, elegantly laid on a slope comparable to that of Yeovil Town Football Club, a small allotment area for the Gardening Club adjoined as well.
 There was also a pair of 'Fives' courts (Fives is a game like squash, but played with the hands not rackets).
-As part of the CCF, during the 1950s, 60s and 70s the school also had a bungie launched glider.

 A number of additional buildings have been constructed over the years to supplement the facilities of the 1950s buildings.

 Comprehensive

 Following the education reforms of the late 1960s, the school became a comprehensive although it retained many of its grammar school traditions long after the conversion - school houses (named after ancient warrior nations or groups), uniforms with house and school colours, a Combined Cadet Force (CCF), and prefects.
 For many years the school maintained a croquet lawn for the use of the headmaster and the prefects.
 The school also operated an exchange programme with Eton College for a number of years.